 Below are examples of the course sequence a student would follow to complete the BA/MPP program with an undergradaute major in sociology and political science:

-- For more information on applying for the program as an undergraduate in SOC/ANT/CJS, please contact the Department of Sociology, Anthropology, Crime & Justice Studies.
+- For more information on applying for the program as an undergraduate, please contact the Department of Sociology and Anthropology or Crime & Justice Studies.

 - For more information on applying for the program as an undergradate in Political Science, please contact the Department of Political Science.

-- For more information about the MPP program, contact Professor Michael Goodman at email@example.com.
+- For more information about the MPP program, contact Professor Michael Goodman, email@example.com.